Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Privacy Preserving Heatmap Protocol

-Once the final mask is calculated, it gets added to the final output of the protocol.
-However, in case the masking value is not zero, we have to make sure that a different random value is added to each element of the output vector to prevent leaking the mask if some values of the output vector are known beforehand.
-Therefore, the final mask $\vec{\mu}$ can be calculated using a random vector $\vec{r} \stackrel{\$}{\gets}(\Z_t\setminus \{0\})^k$ as follows:
+Once the $\mu_\mathtt{bin}$ is calculated, it gets added to the final output of the protocol.
+However, if the masking value is not zero, we have to make sure that a different random value is added to each element of the output vector to prevent leaking the mask if some output vector values are known beforehand.
+Therefore, the final mask $\vec{\mu}$ can be calculated using a random vector $\vec{r} \stackrel{\$}{\gets}(\Z_p\setminus \{0\})^k$ as follows: